-To access projects in a database, you must first log in using a valid Dimensions RM administrator ID and password.
-When you have been authenticated for a database, the projects for which you have been assigned as an administrator are displayed as subfolders of the database.
-Any tools launched from RM Manage use the current user, password, database, and project settings.
+To access instances in a database, you must first log in using a valid Dimensions RM administrator ID and password.
+When you have been authenticated for a database, the instances for which you have been assigned as an administrator are displayed as subfolders of the database.
+Any tools launched from RM Manage use the current user, password, database, and instance settings.

 IMPORTANT!
-When using RM Manage or RM Class Definition from a client machine, the changes will not take effect until the Serena Dimensions RM Pool Manager is restarted on the RM server.
+When using RM Manage or RM Class Definition from a client machine, the changes will not take effect until the Micro Focus Dimensions RM Pool Manager service is restarted on the RM server.